oldnordic/ai-coder-assistant/docs/test_suite_guide.md

 - Comprehensive mocking of external dependencies
 - Timeout mechanisms to prevent hangs
 - Debugging and logging support
+- Support for organized file structure with config/ and data/ directories

 ## Usage
 1. Set up the test environment as described in the README.
+2. Ensure configuration files are in the `config/` directory.
+3. Ensure data files are in the `data/` directory.
-2. Run tests with `pytest -v`.
+4. Run tests with `pytest -v`.
-3. Review test output and logs for results.
+5. Review test output and logs for results.

 ## CI Integration
 - Integrate with GitHub Actions, GitLab CI, or other CI systems.
 - Use environment variables for API keys and config paths.
 - Mock external services for reliable CI runs.
+- Ensure CI environment has proper file structure with config/ and data/ directories.

 ## Troubleshooting
 - Ensure all dependencies are installed.
+- Verify configuration files are in the `config/` directory.
+- Verify data files are in the `data/` directory.
 - Use debug logs to diagnose failures.
 - Check for network or config issues if tests fail.